Serhii-Kysil/bitcoin_stats_react_project/README.md

 - **Select Date Range:** Use the date picker to select the range of dates for which you want to view Bitcoin prices.
 - **Change Candle Size:** Use the dropdown menu to select the candle size (1D, 1W, 1M).
 - **Manual Data Refresh:** Click on the "Last Update" timestamp to manually refresh the data.

+## Marker Functionality

+Users can place and remove markers on the candlestick chart to highlight specific price points such as the highest or lowest prices in the selected date range.
+Markers are displayed as yellow diamonds on the chart and can be interacted with as follows:

+Web Version:

+- **Place Marker**: Left-click on the desired point on the chart.
+- **Remove Marker**: Right-click on the existing marker.
+- **Move Marker**: Left-click and drag the marker to a new position.

+Mobile Version:

+- **Place Marker**: Tap on the desired point on the chart.
+- **Remove Marker**: Drag the marker off the screen to delete it.

 ## API